cvnjaideep/M1_Student-Record-System/3_Implementation/README.md

-.For Running and Building the code
+# For Running and Building the code
   .Type make run in terminal
-.For Running the Building tests
+# For Running the Building tests
   .Type make run_test in terminal
-.For code coverage
+# For code coverage
   .Type make coverage in terminal
-.For cleaning
+# For cleaning
   .Type make clean in terminal